Nick Cuti: Moonchild

 Starting in 1968, he self-published three underground comix featuring his first original character, Moonchild, a big-eyed, buxom innocent waif who had the ability to live in outer space without any life support systems.
 (Issue #2 of Moonchild was published in conjunction with Gary Arlington's San Francisco Comic Book Company.)
 She was also featured in Mark Estren's book A History of the Underground Comics, in the first underground comic in full color, Weird Fantasies and in several issues of Cheri magazine.
-She was then published as a three issue miniseries, under the name Moonie, Moonchild the Starbabe, by MU Press with covers, writing, editing, pencils by Cuti and inks and lettering by Dave Simons.
+The character was then published as a three issue limited series, under the name Moonie, Moonchild the Starbabe, by MU Press with covers, writing, editing, pencils by Cuti and inks and lettering by Dave Simons.

 Cuti had long admired the work of comic artist Wally Wood and asked if Wood would look at his portfolio.
 Cuti did a single-page comic strip featuring Moonchild but it was never published in Wood's magazine Witzend; however, Cuti eventually became Wood's studio assistant at the Wood Studio in Valley Stream, Long Island.
 He worked on the strips Cannon and Sally Forth for Wood.

 When Charlton Comics was seeking an assistant editor, Cuti was interviewed by the new editor, George Wildman, and was hired.
-He worked for Charlton for four years and worked as assistant editor for Louise Simonson at Warren publishing and then as assistant editor to Len Wein at DC Comics.
+He worked for Charlton for four years and worked as assistant editor for Louise Simonson at Warren Publishing and then as assistant editor to Len Wein at DC Comics.

-In 1986 a friend, Bill Dubay, had taken a job as art director for Marvel Films in California and invited Cuti to work as a background artist.
-Excited at the prospect of working in the animation field, Cuti moved his wife, Charlene, and daughter, Jaymee Rose, to California.
+In 1986 a friend, Bill DuBay, had taken a job as art director for Marvel Films in California and invited Cuti to work as a background artist.
+Excited at the prospect of working in the animation field, Cuti moved his wife and daughter to California.
 For the next sixteen years he found employment as a freelance background designer for such studios as the Walt Disney Company, Universal Studios, Sony Pictures, Sunbow Entertainment, and many more working on such projects as Conan the Adventurer, Defenders of the Earth, 101 Dalmatians, Dilbert, Exo-Squad, Starship Troopers, and many other TV series.